yhegazy/info/README.md

-# Web Information
+## SysInfo

-# Enable/Disable a system-like information box.
-Information consists of the date, IP address, browser connectivity, cookies enabled/disabled, monitor resolution and browser dimensions.
-It uses localStorage to retain the user choices.
+This is my journey with JavaScript.
+My first project was to create a system information-like box.
+It displays the date, IP address, browser connectivity, monitor resolution and browser dimensions.
+The Web Information retains the session using localStorage instead of cookies.